snap-one/docs-driverworks-proxyprotocol/source/includes/54_intercom_state_notifications/_11-RINGERVOLUMECHANGED.md

 ## RINGER\_VOLUME\_CHANGED

-This notification is issued by the protocol  when the endpoint’s Monitor Mode setting has changed.
+This notification is issued by the protocol when the endpoint’s ringer volume setting has changed.

 ### Signature